zetapii/zetapii.github.io/_posts/2025-01-14-SubsetSumEnumeration.md

 Given a set of integers S and a target sum T, the goal is to determine whether there exists a subset of S whose sum equals T.

-An intriguing variation of this problem is not just to check for existence of such a subset but to enumerate all possible subsets whose sum is exactly T .
+An intriguing variation of this problem is not just to check for existence of such a subset but to enumerate all possible subsets whose sum is exactly T.

 We will focus our discussion on the set of the first N natural numbers.
 Therefore, our set $S_n$ will consist of the integers from 1 to n, represented as:

-$$ S_n  = \{1, 2, 3, ... , n\} $$
+$$ S_n  = \lbrace 1, 2, 3, ... , n \rbrace $$

 #### Example
 Consider the set  S = \{1, 2, 3, 4, 5\}  and the target sum T = 5 .
 The subsets that sum to 5 are: